Netflix is removing all of these movies in November

 Every four weeks, the streaming service culls a large number of titles from its library without fanfare; the only way you’ll know that something is being removed from Netflix is if you select it while deciding what to watch.

-So, to avoid surprise, The Independent has put together a handy guide to what is leaving Netflix UK and Netflix US versions of the platform throughout November.
+So, to avoid surprise, The Independent has put together a handy guide to what is leaving (and what is arriving on) Netflix UK and Netflix US versions of the platform throughout November.

 We’ve listed the territory next to the title – when no territory is listed, it will be leave both.